This Minimalist Homeowner Found a Middle Ground Between Gray and Green for Her Laundry Room Cabinets

 Published May 4, 2022 1:01 AM

-The nearly two-year project (they had to pause construction when COVID-19 hit) wasn’t all Stuart, though; the designer insists it was a team effort with the family.
-“It was good to be able to talk through different options and weigh pros and cons, rather than just telling someone what the plan was,” she says.
-Together, they landed on mint green paint and kid-friendly drawers for a space they all can use.
+The nearly two year project (they had to pause construction when Covid-19 hit) was also a team effort between the homeowners and Stuart.
+“It was good to be able to talk through different options, and weigh pros and cons, rather than just telling someone what the plan was,” she says.
+One of the trio’s priorities was decking out that laundry space with lots of functional storage so it could also flex as the kids’ after-school drop zone.
+Here’s how they did it:

 Find Your Middle Ground